Demand to Learn

 What’s the ACLU doing to fix it?

-The Demand to Learn campaign is focused on eliminating practices that disproportionately push children out of school or prevent them from enrolling.
-We're partnering with school leaders to develop model schools that are committed to increasing student retention by 2020.
+The Demand to Learn campaign focused on eliminating practices that disproportionately push children out of school or prevent them from enrolling.

-Meanwhile, we're working with families, providing them with training and organizing opportunities so that they can advocate for reforms that will help children stay in school.
-We're also demanding changes at the state level, including better reporting and transparency about school disciplinary practices.
+From 2017 to 2023, we worked with families, providing them with training and organizing opportunities so that they can advocate for reforms that will help children stay in school.
+We also demanded changes at the state level, including better reporting and transparency about school disciplinary practices.